s-zeng/s-zeng.github.io/blog/quick_monad_thing/README.md

 You want your type signatures to represent something that is failable.
 Because ultimately, with a properly constructed type definition, then successful compilation => never crashing!!!

-So for our example monad, we have a data type that can either hold the successful result of a computation, or an object describing an error that has occured.
+So for our example monad, we have a data type that can either hold the successful result of a computation, or an object describing an error that has occurred.

 ```haskell
 data Exceptable a = Error String | Result a deriving (Show)